markusholter/Simple-chess-game/README.md

 ## Technical debt
 - The row-numbers in style.css is adjusted with margin-bottom to account for screen name beneath chessboard.
 - Reloading in game removes board and backend room

+## Rules not implemented
+- Castling
+- Pawn can attack other pawn if moved two spaces